NAV

 Error Code Meaning

-404 Not Found -- The specified kitten could not be found.
+404 Not Found -- The requested resource could not be found.

-429 Too Many Requests -- You're requesting too many kittens!
+429 Too Many Requests -- Rate limit exceeded.
 Slow down!

 500 Internal Server Error -- We had a problem with our server.
 Try again later.